 I love that Solomon tells us the truth.
 He didn’t say that an open criticism was more fun than hidden love, He said it was better.
 We all need someone in our life that loves us enough to tell us the truth.
 And it helps when this person is a friend, someone who is more concerned about your soul and less concerned about your ego.
 Someone who is willing to say tough things to help you to be all you can be for Christ.

-The other type of criticism is destructive and that’s what we see in our text this morning.
-Destructive criticism is not very useful because it is general and negative.
+Unfortunately, a majority of the criticism we face is destructive and is not very useful because it is general and negative.
 While it may let you know that you made a mistake, there is no suggestion made on how to do it better.

-In our text we see that Miriam is speaking out of anger, frustration, and plain old envy.
+People have always acted like people, and here we see Miriam speaking out of anger, frustration, and envy.
 There is no implication that she is worried about anyone else, she was just worried about what was best for her.
 This is not constructive criticism, Miriam is merely focused on herself, and how she is feeling, and what she wants.
 Miriam is a good example of what happens in our lives when we are dealing with our own critical attitude.

-What I have noticed in my own life is that if I am going to be critical of a wife, I’m not going to be critical of Leslie Reed; I am going to be critical of Trista.
+What I have noticed in my own life is that if I am going to be critical of a wife, I’m not going to be critical of Sabrina Bragg; I am going to be critical of Trista.
 I am not going to be critical of the people where you work; I am going to be critical of the people where I work.
-If I am going to be critical of a church, I am not going to be critical of Nederland Avenue or Westgate; I am going to critical of Park Central.
+If I am going to be critical of a church, I am not going to be critical of Golden Springs Baptist, or St. Marks; I am going to critical of Greenbrier.

 Next we need to be careful because our critical spirit will spread to others.

 It is not an accident that in verse 1 we read Miriam and Aaron began to talk against Moses.
-In the way that it was originally written in Hebrew we see that Miriam was the first one to be critical of Moses.
-Her critical spirit rubbed off on her brother Aaron and then spread like a plague to the whole nation within 40 days.
+Miriam was the first one to be critical of Moses and her critical spirit rubbed off on her brother Aaron and then spread like a plague to the whole nation within 40 days.
 By the time we get to Numbers 14 we read that thousands of people are making critical comments about Moses and his leadership.

 It was especially dangerous because of Miriam’s position among the people.
-Miriam was a godly lady who up to this point she had lived a life of faithfulness.
-She was the one followed baby Moses down the Nile River to make sure he was Ok.
-She was the one who arranged for Moses to be cared for by his own mother.
+She was the one followed the baby Moses down the Nile River and arranged for him to be cared for by his own mother.
 We believe that she wrote the song of worship in Exodus 15 when they celebrated crossing the Red Sea.
-And in the camp she was known as a prophetess.
+She was a Godly woman who was known as a prophetess among the Israelites-.